johnstontrav/klairejohnston-hugo-cms/site/content/post/you-didnt-leave-and-you-missed-the-party.md

 After my first evacuation, only a week ago, I became intrigued at the collective voices.

 _"It wasn't like the fire of '03.
-We can't even see the flames."_
+We couldn't even see the flames."_

 _"We've gone before and nothing actually happened."_